Holiday decorating can go from fun to frustrating in no time flat. And putting it all away can really be the pits.

 About $160; TreeKeeper

 In a battle between a decorator and a wad of tangled lights, the lights will almost always win.
-"Use a piece of masking tape and a permanent marker to label each strand.
+The best way to store Christmas lights so they remain tangle free is to "Use a piece of masking tape and a permanent marker to label each strand.
 Your note can indicate how long it is or where it was used for easy replacement next year," advises Schneider.

 Once that's taken care of, wrap the stands securely to prevent bulb breakage and tangling.
 The case shown here provides 2 reels inside of an insulated, zippered bag.
 Each reel holds up to 100 feet of lights and the removable spools make it safe and easy to maneuver around your tree or entry garland when relighting.